YutingMou/TPWRS2019-PSP/README.md

 The first folder corresponds to the the small toy example in the appendix.

 The second and third folders correspond to the ADMM and dual decompostion algorithm, respectively.
-The input data input.zip shoudle be unzipped.
+The input data input.zip should be unzipped.

 Questions can be addressed to  yuting.mou@outlook.com